El-Jakes/El-Jakes/README.md

 I am Babajide Leke

 I'm a Software Engineer.
-I got basic working knowledge and skill in UI/UX Design.
+I have basic working knowledge and skills in UI/UX Design.

 **Here's a quick summary about me**:

 - 😊 I’m open and available to take on open-source projects, hackathons, and other opportunities.
 - 💼 Job interests: Software Engineer, Front Engineer.
-- 📫 You can [view my resume](#) and contact me by emailing mailtojidejacobs1@gmail.com.
+- 📫 You can [view my resume](https://devcareer.io/p/eljakes) and contact me by emailing mailtojidejacobs1@gmail.com.

 ---